L3MON4D3/LuaSnip/DOC.md

 })
 ```

-as opposed to eg. the textmate-syntax, where tabstops are snippet-global:
+as opposed to e.g. the textmate-syntax, where tabstops are snippet-global:
 ```snippet
 ${1:First jump} :: ${2: ${3:Third jump} : ${4:Fourth jump}}
 ```